Every interior designer or homemaker knows a rug can make or break a room!

 - Choose a rug that will be easy to clean.
-In general, the finer and smoother a rug is, the easier it will be to get food out of it.
-It can be tough to get crumbs out of a highly textured natural fiber rug.
+In general, the finer and smoother a rug is, the easier it will be to get food out of it. and you may even be able to sweep it with a broom.
+Crumbs are hard to get out of a highly textured natural fiber rug.

-- If you ever extend your table with table leaves, you may want to take that into account when you buy your rug and get one that is long enough to accommodate this.
+- Do you ever extend your table with table leaves?
+If so, you may want to take that into account when you buy your rug and get one that is long enough to accommodate the extra length.

 - Materials like wool, synthetics, or even outdoor rugs work great for dining rooms.
 Natural fibers like jute work as well, but they tend to stain more easily.

 If you want to know more about the different materials and styles of rugs, read this article about 10 rug styles explained.

 Want to know more about laying out your dining room?
 Here’s our blog on the perfect dining room layout.

 It can be a challenge to find and place the perfect rug.

 But a well-chosen and well-placed rug can really make a space sing!